 3. And indoor cycling is a great way to manage weight.
 According to Harvard University, the average person burns between 210 and 260 calories during a 30-minute ride on an exercise bike.
 It's fewer calories than someone on a treadmill for the same period of time but this can quickly be addressed by the fact that most people can cycle for longer than they can run.
 The gap in calorie burn might easily be closed by cycling for 45-minutes or even an hour.
 And most bikes offer some form of resistance to replicate hill climbs or difficult outdoor terrain.
 On bikes like the RE:GEN this is controlled digitally, and often in classes this will be controlled by the instructor.
 The fitter someone gets and the harder they pedal - the greater potential for a more substantial calorie burn.
 The advantage of digital resistance is that it allows for indoor training during the winter months or when the weather is poor outside.

-4. Cardiovascular health is so important and static bikes get the heart pumping.
-We can't see inside our chests so it's hard to see the damage that a poor diet or unhealthy lifestyle can be contributing.
+4. Cardiovascular health is important and static bikes get the heart pumping.
+We can't see inside our chests, so it's hard to see the damage that a poor diet or unhealthy lifestyle can contribute to.
 Cycling is a superb way to improve your heart health.
-The heart is a muscle and the fitter you become, the fitter it becomes, too.
-Studies have shown that taking up indoor or outdoor cycling can actually reverse heart damage in middle-aged adults.
-Which is incredible.
+The heart is a muscle, and the fitter you become, the fitter it becomes, too.
+Studies have shown that indoor or outdoor cycling can reverse heart damage in middle-aged adults, which is incredible.

 5. Exercise bikes have a much smaller footprint than treadmills and fixed-weight machines, making them more suitable for people living in apartments or rented accomodation.
 They're also easier to move around.
 You can even buy foldable bikes which can be stored inside cupboards when they're not being used.
 Premium smart bikes may be more expensive many have also been designed with style in mind and can complement a room in a way that cheaper versions don't.